Katie Chamberlain Kritikos

 Illinois State Bar Association

-2016 IFLA National Committee Fellow.
-Awarded by the American Library Association as one of fifty scholarships to attend the World Library and Information Congress of the International Federation of Library Associations and Institutions in Columbus, Ohio (Aug.
-13-19, 2016).
-Funded by $50,000 Laura Bush 21st Century Librarian Program grant from the Institute of Museum and Library Services (grant number RE-00-15-0108-15).
+U.S. National Committee Fellowship (2016).
+Awarded by the American Library Association as one of fifty fellowships to attend the World Library and Information Congress of the International Federation of Library Associations and Institutions in Columbus, Ohio.
+Funded by $50,000 Laura Bush 21st Century Librarian Program Grant from the Institute of Museum and Library Services.